Updated Aug. 5, 2024

 January 1983

-New records: "Billie Jean" - Michael Jackson; Pyromania - Def Leppard; "Separate Ways (Worlds Apart)" - Journey; "Amarillo by Morning" - George Strait
+New records: "Billie Jean" - Michael Jackson; Pyromania - Def Leppard; "Separate Ways (Worlds Apart)" - Journey; "Sweet Dreams (Are Made of This)" - Eurythmics

 Rolling Stone reports that The Who's 1982 tour was the year's most financially successful, garnering $23 million in 39 shows.